-The MOONLITE project conducted a survey amongst HEIs in 2017.
+Every year, the MOONLITE project conducts a MOOC survey amongst HEIs.
 This survey is adapted from two earlier European surveys by the HOME project and will be undertaken every year during the project life time.
 In relation to the aim and the target group, the MOONLITE project added some additional sections related to possible collaboration models and to know more about characteristics of the social dimension of MOOC involvement of European HEIs.

-The results of this survey are available in a separate report (Jansen & Konings, 2017).
-In relation to collaboration on credits and recognition the following findings are relevant.
+The annual survey on institutional MOOC strategies is now available for the fourth year!
+You are encouraged to complete the questions even if your institution decided not to offer MOOCs (yet).
+The results of the 2016/2017 survey are available in a separate report (Jansen & Konings, 2017).
+In relation to collaboration on credits and recognition the following findings are relevant:

 - a large percentage (at least 40%) of European HEIs seems to have developed a MOOC or is planning to develop a MOOC.
 This in contrast to in the U.S. where the number of HEIs that have a MOOC or is planning to add MOOC offering is stable at 12-13% for over four years.

 - the majority of HEIs (66%) are not connected to one of the big MOOC platform providers (e.g., edX, Coursera, FutureLearn, Miriada X, etc.), but offer their MOOCs in their institutional or in available regional/national platforms.

 - the vast majority of the respondents (51%) agreed that MOOCs should be for everyone, not for specific target groups.
 However, only 1% states that MOOCs specifically target those potentially left behind (e.g., unemployed, persons with disabilities, migrants and refugees).

 - Already 36% of the institutions are developing MOOCs to be re-used by other institutions and also 36% are re-using existing MOOCs for students in continuous and/or degree education.